-Improving freight efficiency by lightening heavy trucks
+Improving freight efficiency by lightweighting heavy trucks

 The medium and heavy-truck segment does not have to meet the same targets.
+It has no CAFE standards to meet.
 Consequently, this market is probably 10 years behind the automotive segment in terms of lightweighting and aluminium use.

 With aluminium lightweighting, we can say that for every pound we take out of the truck, we can add a pound of freight.
-And at the end of the day, customers would prefer to give business to fleet owners who can haul more per trip, rather than putting more trucks on the road.
+And at the end of the day, customers mindful of carbon footprint would prefer to give business to fleet owners who can haul more per trip, rather than putting more trucks on the road.

-The trailer segment is another that could benefit from using more aluminium, and the good news is that most trailer OEMs are big fans of aluminium.
+The trailer segment is another that could benefit from using more aluminium, and the good news is that most trailer OEMs are already big fans of aluminium.
 They like the looks of it and aluminium, by nature, cures one of their biggest headaches, which is corrosion.
 Keep a close eye on the truck and trailer industry in the future, because it is getting lighter, too.

 Interested in learning more?